DSsoli/uplift_CT/README.md

 3. Top $t$ Observations: You take only the first $t$ individuals from this sorted list.
 These are the people for whom your model predicts the largest positive effect from the treatment.
 4. Calculating $f(t)$: Finally, you use only these top $t$ observations to calculate the function $f(t)$ as defined in the equation.

-Essentially, we are calculating $f(t)$ by using the subgroup of individuals who respond most positively to the campaign, and thus making a curve of $f(t)$.
+Essentially, we are calculating $f(t)$ by using the subgroup of individuals who respond most positively to the campaign, and thus making the curve of $f(t)$.

-An example curve may look like this:
+An example Uplift Curve may look like this:

 <p align="center">
   <img src="https://github.com/DSsoli/uplift_CT/blob/main/imgs/uplift_curve.png?raw=true" width="550"/>
 </p>

 - The random line (orage): A positive slope connotes that in general treating the whole population has a positive effect.
-- The points along the AUC line (blue): Connotes predicted uplift gain
+- The points along the AUC line (blue): Connotes the predicted uplift gain
-- Shape of the curve: If bell-shaped, implies both powerful positive and negative effects in the dataset.
+- Shape of the curve: If bell-shaped, implies the strong existence of both positive and negative effects in the dataset.
 We can say that no such effects exist if the curve is closer to the random line.

 > Qini Curve

-In addition to the uplift curve, Qini curve (or, Qini coefficient, which refers to the area under the Qini curve) can be used as a useful evaluation metric:
+In addition to the uplift curve, Qini curve (or, Qini coefficient, which refers to the area under the Qini curve) can be used as a complementary evaluation metric, with $g(t)$ defined as:

 <p align="center">
   <img src="https://github.com/DSsoli/uplift_CT/blob/main/imgs/9.png?raw=true" width="220"/>